kolyvan/kybook/readme.md

 KyBook is a modern reader application for e-books.
 It has highly customizable and friendly interface and also:

-- Supports e-books in EPUB, FictionBook (fb2, fb2.zip) and PDF formats.
+- Supports e-books in EPUB, FictionBook (fb2, fbz, fb2.zip) PDF, DJVU, TXT and RTF formats.
 - Has wide opportunities in searching and downloading e-books from different sources.
 - Provides access to enormous collection of free electronic books through OPDS-catalogs support.
 - Downloads e-books directly from network folders in local network via MS Windows/SMB protocol and with the help of Web Browser (Mobile Safari), e-mail or iTunes.